Spectral State Compression of Markov Processes: Related Literature

-This work relates to a broad range of model reduction methods developed in the contexts of dynamical systems, control theory, and reinforcement learning.
-For instance, spectral decomposition has been used to tackle the computational challenges in fluid dynamics and molecular dynamics.
-Various methods have been developed for approximating the transfer operators, their eigenvalues, eigenfunctions and eigenmodes, including time-lagged independent component analysis (e.g., \cite{molgedey1994separation,perez2013identification}) and dynamic mode decomposition (e.g. \cite{schmid2010dynamic, chen2012variants}).
-Please see \cite{klus2018data} for a review of data-driven dimension reduction methods for dynamical systems.
-In the control theory and reinforcement learning, state aggregation is a long known approach for reducing the complexity of the state space and thus reducing computational costs for approximating the optimal value function or policy; see e.g., \citep{moore1991variable,bertsekas1995neuro, singh1995reinforcement, tsitsiklis1996feature, ren2002state}.
+This work relates to a broad range of model reduction methods from dynamical systems, control theory, and reinforcement learning.
+For instance in studies of fluid dynamics and molecular dynamics, various spectral methods were developed for approximating the transfer operators, their eigenvalues, eigenfunctions and eigenmodes, including time-lagged independent component analysis (e.g., \cite{molgedey1994separation,perez2013identification}) and dynamic mode decomposition (e.g. \cite{schmid2010dynamic, chen2012variants}).
+See \cite{klus2018data} for a review of data-driven dimension reduction methods for dynamical systems.
+In control theory and reinforcement learning, state aggregation is a long known approach for reducing the complexity of the state space and thus reducing computational costs for approximating the optimal value function or policy; see e.g., \cite{moore1991variable,bertsekas1995neuro, singh1995reinforcement, tsitsiklis1996feature, ren2002state}.
 Beyond the state aggregation approach, a related direction of research, known as representation learning, is to construct basis functions for representing high-dimensional value functions.
-Methods have been developed based on diagonalization or dilation of some Laplacian operator that is used as a surrogate of the exact transition operator; see for examples \citep{johns2007constructing, mahadevan2005proto, parr2007analyzing, petrik2007analysis}. \cite{mahadevan2009learning} gave a comprehensive review of representation learning for Markov decision problems and an extension to continuous-state control problems.
-The aforementioned methods typically require prior knowledge about structures of the problem, lacking statistical guarantees.
+Methods have been developed based on diagonalization or dilation of some Laplacian operator that is used as a surrogate of the exact transition operator; see for examples \cite{johns2007constructing, mahadevan2005proto, parr2007analyzing, petrik2007analysis}. \cite{mahadevan2009learning} gave a comprehensive review of representation learning for Markov decision problems and an extension to continuous-state control problems.
+The aforementioned methods typically require prior knowledge about structures of the problem or transition function of the system, lacking statistical guarantees.

-Our methods and analyses developed in this paper use ideas and proof techniques that traced back to discrete distribution estimation, matrix completion, principal component analysis and spectral clustering.
-In what follows, we review related results in these literatures.
+Our methods and analyses developed in this paper use ideas and proof techniques that can be traced back to discrete distribution estimation, matrix completion, principal component analysis and spectral clustering.
+In what follows, we review related results in these areas.